dsilvaggio/Cryptocurrencies/README.md

 ## Summary
-From the above results, there are 532 tradale cryptocurrencies from our dataset.
-Our clustering algorithm successfully classfified these cryptocurrencies into 3 groups based on the given features.
-Further analysis of these groups could then be performed to determine any similarities and potential interest in addding the coins to investment portfolios.
+From the above results, there are 532 tradable cryptocurrencies in our dataset.
+Our clustering algorithm successfully classified these cryptocurrencies into 3 groups based on the given features.
+Further analysis of these groups could then be performed to determine any similarities and potential interest in adding the coins to investment portfolios.